varrockbank/yew/README.md

 with a standalone source-of-truth. i.e. i.e. wiki or an exclusive PKM repo locked into proprietary note-taking app.
 Thus, Yew is a generalization of `README.md`.

+The Yew Project is a toolchain-agnostic specification first-and-foremost and custom implementation is complementary.
 By embracing the Unix ethos, software interop is well-defined and mature tooling is already available in surplus.
-The Yew Project is a specification first and implementation complementary.

 see `journal/manifesto.md` for context on the paradigm and reasoning behind design choices.